a-quei/a-quei.github.io/_news/announcement_13.md

 ---
 layout: post
-date: 2023-08-26
+date: 2023-07-11
 inline: true
 ---

-One paper accepted to Information Fusion.
+One paper accepted to Journal of Pragmatics